hyp/swift-cxx-custom-libcxx-sample/README.md

 This project is broken down into the following subtargets:

+1) 'CommonCore': A core Swift library with some common data types used by all targets, like the `Version` struct.
+This library doesn't use C++ interoperability, and thus it can be used by other Swift libraries, that either use custom libc++, or system's C++ stdlib.

-1) 'CoreCxxLib' : This is the C++ library that depends on using the custom libc++.
+2) 'CoreCxxLib' : This is the C++ library that depends on using the custom libc++.
 It's header only for the purpose of simplifying this sample.

-2) 'CoreAbstractInterface': This is the Swift library that defines Swift structures and AnyObject protocols that are then implemented and used to interact between 'CoreCustomStdlibUser' and 'SampleUsesCustomStdlibModule'.
-   It doesn't use C++
-   interoperability, so that it can be used by other Swift libraries, that either use custom libc++, or system's C++ stdlib.

 3) 'CoreCustomStdlibUser': This is the Swift library that uses custom libc++ and imports CoreCxxLib, to provide a Swift wrapper that operates on CoreCxxLib.
+   It uses two public class protocols 'Tab' and 'Program' to provide a resilient abstraction over the implementation of the 'Program' and 'Tab' functionality in this library.
+Such abstraction ensures that C++ dependency details from 'CoreCxxLib' do not leak to other Swift dependencies, like 'SampleUsesCustomStdlibModule'.
-It implements the protocols declared in 'CoreAbstractInterface', which are then used by 'SampleUsesCustomStdlibModule' through the abstraction provided by the protocol.
+   These two protocols are implemented using two private classes that operate on the APIs provided by the 'CoreCxxLib' C++ library.

 4) 'SampleUsesCustomStdlibModule': This is the Swift executable that acts as the rest of the program,